brianwgoldman/Parameter-less_Population_Pyramid/README.md

 This line will use the default configuration, replacing configuration values with those found in p3.cfg, setting the problem to Nearest Neighbor NK with a genome size of 50.

+All of the individual configuration files and output files are contained in raw.tar.

+The results are aggregated in complete.csv for use by the plotter.R and stats.R scripts.

-Also, see main.cpp for other details.
+Also, see main.cpp for implementation related details.